TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.search/basicservice90percentquota-public.md

 <properties
-    pageTitle="You are close to exceed storage quota of 2GB.
-Create Standard search service for larger storage quota." description="After exceeding storage quota, indexing operations will stop working." authors="aadevteam"
+    pageTitle="You are close to exceeding storage quota of 2GB.
+Move to a Standard search service if you need more storage." description="After exceeding storage quota, indexing operations will stop working." authors="aadevteam"
     ms.author="aadevteam"